 One tiny negative aspect of a visitor’s experience often overshadows all your positive outreach efforts.
 Factors cited by visitors as reasons they don’t return to a church run the gamut from parking to programming to procedures.

-Lack of parking: Imagine driving to a new church for the first time.
+Imagine driving to a new church for the first time.
 You’re running late and hope you’ll be able to find a parking spot quickly.
 The parking lot is full, except two empty rows of Handicapped and Staff parking.
 It’s a snowy winter day, and all you can find is a spot on the street.
 The walks haven’t been cleared.
 How are you feeling about the church before you even walk in?

-No greeters: Nothing says, “Go away,” like walking into a church where no one makes eye contact or an effort to welcome a visitor.
+Nothing says, “Go away,” like walking into a church where no one makes eye contact or an effort to welcome a visitor.
 Churches often lack adequate signage, leaving visitors wondering how to find restrooms, Sunday School rooms or even the sanctuary.
 Wouldn’t it be nice if someone offered to show the way?

-Hard to work with: One strikingly beautiful church was a sought-after location for wedding ceremonies, but few couples returned to the church following their weddings.
+One strikingly beautiful church was a sought-after site for wedding ceremonies, but few couples returned to the church following their weddings.
 A review of the weddings page on the church’s website offered insights.
 One bride observed, “The church is beautiful, but we almost didn’t call about holding our wedding there because the website was so negative.
 You can’t do this.
 You can’t do that.
 Write separate checks to everyone, the minister, the coordinator, the organist, the janitor, even the committee that puts out the candles.
 Why not just one check?
 And, by the way, who only accepts checks these days?
 We became members of a different church.
 It’s in an ugly high school cafeteria, but we feel so at home.”

 Research shows that there is a 10-minute window in a visitor’s first 75-90 minutes with you that has the greatest impact on the decision to return or not.
-Surprisingly, it’s the 10 minutes after the service that matter most.
+Surprisingly, it’s the 10 minutes after the service that matter the most.
 If the people in your church are racing for the exits or clumping up for coffee with the same three or four people they huddle with every week, they aren’t doing anything to welcome or get to know a new person.
 Imagine how that would feel to a first-time visitor.
 What are you doing with your 10 minutes?

 - Landscaping: Should be neat and updated.
 No overgrown messy shrubs and weed-filled beds.
 Well-kept church property shows that people care about and take pride in their church home.

 - Communication/Signing: Are entrances clearly marked and lighted?
 Once inside the building, do signs point the way to key areas like the Sanctuary, Nursery, Sunday School rooms, office or visitor center, restrooms?
-Are the bulletins accurate and well-organized?
+Are the bulletins right and well-organized?

 - Access: Is the building handicapped accessible?
 Are the restrooms built to accommodate a wheelchair?
 Are there hearing assistive devices available?
 Large-print bulletins and hymnals?